Conditioned random walks on linear groups I: construction of the target harmonic measure: Introduction and results

-where, by a convention which we will apply all over the paper, whenever $m<1$, the empty left product $g_m \cdots g_1$ is identified with the identity matrix.
-It is well known that under the conditions that $\Gamma_{\mu}$ is proximal and strongly irreducible and that the measure $\mu$ admits an exponential moment, there exists a real number $\lambda_{\mu}$ called the first Lyapunov exponent of $\mu$ such that, for any $x \in \bb P(\bb V)$, $\bb P$-almost surely, as $n \to \infty$,
+where, by a convention applied throughout the paper, whenever $m<1$, the empty left product $g_m \cdots g_1$ is identified with the identity matrix.
+Under the assumptions that the measure $\mu$ admits an exponential moment and its associated semigroup $\Gamma_\mu$ is proximal and strongly irreducible, it is well known that there exists a real number $\lambda_\mu$, called the first Lyapunov exponent of $\mu$, such that for any $x \in \bb P(\bb V)$, $\bb P$-almost surely, as $n \to \infty$,

 We assume that the random walk \eqref{def of direct RW-001} is centered, meaning that $\lambda_{\mu} = 0$.
 For any $x \in \bb P(\bb V)$ and $t\in \bb R$, consider the first time when the random walk $(t+\sigma(g_k \cdots g_1, x))_{k\geq 1}$ leaves the non-negative half-line $\bb R_+$: